Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

 Hence, we have

-This is better than what we got with Chebyshev's inequality and we would like to obtain an exact bound with a similar asymptotic rate.
-To do that, we will focus our attention on \emph{subgaussian} random variables. \begin{definition}[Subgaussian Random Variable] We say that a random variable is $\sigma$-\textbf{subgaussian} if for all $\lambda \in \R$ we have that $\E[\exp(\lambda X)]\leq \exp(\lambda^2 \sigma^2/2)$. \end{definition}
+This bound has a better dependency on $n$ than what we got with Chebyshev's inequality, and we would like to obtain a finite-time bound with a similar asymptotic rate.
+To do that, we will focus our attention on \emph{subgaussian} random variables. \begin{definition} We say that a random variable is \textbf{$\sigma$-subgaussian} if for all $\lambda \in \R$ we have that $\E[\exp(\lambda X)]\leq \exp(\lambda^2 \sigma^2/2)$. \end{definition}